cat-aca-sum

 About

-Tatjana Masurenko is one of the leading viola players of our time.
-Her distinctive style is shaped by her expressive playing and her thorough and intensive musical studies.
-Her charisma and natural stage presence are captivating.
 Tatjana Masurenko has made solo appearances with orchestras including the Gewandhausorchester Leipzig, the Radio Symphonie Orchester Berlin, the NDR Radiophilharmonie and other leading orchestras in Europe and Asia.
 She has been a welcome guest at major international festivals as both soloist and chamber musician for many years.

-Born in Dushanbe (Tadzhikistan), she grew up in a family of Russian academics and jazz musicians.
+She grew up in a family of Russian academics and jazz musicians.
 Her musical path began in St Petersburg where she was able to benefit from the traditional St Petersburg school with the best teachers of her time.
 She continued her musical studies in Germany with Kim Kashkashian and Nobuko Imai.
 Her search for new forms of expression on the viola and new techniques and tonal concepts were encouraged and influenced by encounters with figures including Boris Pergamenschikow, György Kurtág, Brigitte Fassbaender and Herbert Blomstedt.

 For some years now, Tatjana Masurenko’s major objective in her musical career has been the further development of the viola as a solo instrument which also explains her commitment to contemporary music.
 She has given numerous first performances of new compositions, many of which are dedicated to her and originated on her initiative.
 She has worked with composers such as the recently deceased Gladys Krenek, Moritz von Gagern, Dimitri Terzakis, Wolfgang Rihm, Hans-Christian Bartel, Luca Lombardi and Nejat Başeğmezler.
 Tatjana Masurenko’s discography reflects the musician’s high artistic standards.
-A number of her CD recordings (for example the concerto by K. A. Hartmann and British Viola Concertos featuring concertos by Walton, Beamish und Britten) received awards including the Preis der deutschen Schallplattenkritik and international accolades such as the Supersonic Award (Luxemburg) and the Diapason découverte (France).
+Right from the start, she compiles the programmes of her CDs meticulously and with great deliberation.

-Tatjana Masurenko plays a viola by P. Testore, Milan 1756 and an instrument built especially for her by Jürgen Manthey, Leipzig 2017, who has developed new acoustic and tonal construction methods that clearly distinguish his instruments from others.
-She also plays a viola of viola d’amore by Charles Jacquot, Paris 1849.
+Tatjana Masurenko plays a viola by P. Testore, Milan 1756 and a specially built instrument by Jürgen Manthey, Leipzig 2017, who has developed new acoustic and tonal construction methods that clearly distinguish his instruments from others.
+She changes the bows to match the style.

 Artist's website